 - Why Apple iPhones don't need antivirus software

-Many of these apps are so heavily encrypted that even government intelligence agencies and police can't break into them.
-End-to-end encryption as used by Signal, Threema, WhatsApp and others means only the sender and the recipient of messages and calls can see the content.
+Many of the best encrypted messaging apps are so heavily encrypted that even government intelligence agencies and police can't break into them.
+End-to-end encryption as used by Signal, Threema, WhatsApp and others means only the sender and the recipient of a message and or a call can see or hear the content.

-(Apple's iMessage protocol also uses end-to-end encryption, but the Messages app that displays those encrypted messages also handles unencrypted SMS and MMS text messages.)
+Notes: Apple's iMessage protocol also uses end-to-end encryption, but the Messages app that displays those encrypted messages also handles unencrypted SMS text messages.
+And if you enable iCloud backups of your iPhone, law enforcement may be able to see some of your iMessage and WhatsApp messages, according to this FBI training document.

 Here are some of the best encrypted messaging apps available right now for Android and iOS.